-For additional details on our critical accounting judgments, please see "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Judgments" in our Annual Report on Form 10-K for the year ended December 31, 2020 as filed with the SEC on March 3, 2021.
+For a discussion of our critical accounting judgments, please see "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Judgments" in our Annual Report on Form 10-K for the year ended December 31, 2020.